JensRantil/jensrantil.github.io/content/posts/2023-11-18_ai_ml-quality-assertion.md

 Initially, we considered to ask for explicit feedback ("Was this category correct?") from the user in the UI.
-However, we concluded that we did not want to make our UI bloated.
-We asked ourselves, can we somehow figure out whether our classification is accurate without modifying our UI?
+However, we concluded that we did not want to make our UX bloated.
+We asked ourselves, can we somehow figure out whether our classification is accurate without changing our UX?

 Our first iteration was a service level based on the ratio between the “number of manual corrections” and “total categorizations”.
 This did not work very well